 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

 The following educational development workshops can be offered at The Michener Institute of Education at UHN to support group learning needs:

 At The Michener Institute of Education at UHN, we take great pride in equipping our learners with the knowledge and skills needed to provide the highest quality of health care while becoming best prepared for the patient needs of tomorrow.
 Each semester, the Student Services Centre hosts a variety of in-service workshops and seminars that focus on areas of professional and personal development of health professions learners.
 These sessions are only one hour long and are led by experts in a variety of fields.
 Workshops are open to all learners.
 For current workshop offerings please contact the

 For a list of

-The Research Institute of Health Care Education launched the Big Ideas Lecture Series in 2017.
+The Institute for Education Research launched the Big Ideas Lecture Series in 2017.
 The series features lectures by content experts in technology, innovation and design.
 In a time of rapid technological and social innovation, it is essential to connect with “big thinkers” and experts – locally and globally – to analyze, critically appraise and design solutions to the pressing issues facing education and health care today.

 For upcoming events and recordings of past lectures, visit the